-Health conditions are often obvious, but a serious vascular disease sometimes hides behind seemingly minor signs that, left untreated, can cause major health problems.
+Serious vascular disease sometimes hides behind seemingly minor signs that, left untreated, can cause major health problems.

 Though vascular disease can strike without warning, sometimes people have vision changes or slurred speech, which indicate poor blood circulation to the head and brain through the arteries in their neck.

 The brain is the control center for the body, so when there’s a lack of blood flow to it, people can’t get words out, they can’t move part of their body.
-Sometimes piece of plaque breaks off and goes into the eye.
+Sometimes a piece of plaque breaks off and goes into the eye.
 These are all signs that’s there’s a lack of oxygen to the brain.

 Hardening of the arteries

 Sometimes it shows up as cramps in the legs when walking because of a lack of oxygen.
-If they’re a smoker, we start a cessation and graduated walking program, so they get out there and move the legs and build up circulation.

 Some people consider varicose veins an aesthetic issue only, but they can itch, burn, break open and bleed.
 They can also cause leg swelling and heaviness.